SergiuToporjinschi/node-red-contrib-heater-controller/README.md

 ```
 ## Output

-A message is emited when the status is recalculated (when the user is
+A message is emitted when the status is recalculated (when the user is
 changing the target temperature or a new input message is received)

 For example: